 • Humidity: Store your E-bike battery in a dry place with not much humidity.
 A damp garage won’t do, even if you place your device close to a heater to offset the moisture—in that case, you’d probably raise the surrounding temperature too high.

-Another critical aspect of E-bike battery storage concerns charging.
-As you probably know, with extended time spent out of regular usage, battery levels will drain all the same, albeit slower.
-As long as the rate of discharging isn’t excessive, this is all considered a normal occurrence.
+Another critical aspect of how to store an ebike battery concerns natural discharging.
+With extended time spent out of regular usage, battery levels will drain all the same, albeit slower.
+As long as the rate of discharging isn’t excessive, this is considered a normal occurrence.

-However, to keep your E-bike battery healthy for longer, even when not in use, you’ll want to periodically check on its charge level and give it some juice to maintain optimal levels of charge.
-When storing your battery for several months, a good rule of thumb is to check on it every couple of weeks and keep the charge level between 30% and 60%.
-This is an optimal amount of charge for two main reasons:
+When storing your battery for several months, a good rule of thumb is to check on it every couple of weeks.
+Maintaining the optimal amount of charge is important for two main reasons:

-• Letting the battery drain completely can lead to deep discharge, which can reduce capacity and lifespan.
+• Letting the battery drain completely can lead to deep discharge, which can permanently reduce capacity and lifespan.

-Before storing, clean the battery with a dry cloth to remove dust and debris.
-If you’re removing the battery from the E-bike itself, keep it in a protective case or padded bag to prevent accidental drops.
-Additionally, give the connectors and terminals a once-over to check for signs of wear and tear, bulging, or buildup.
+Before storing, thoroughly clean the battery with a dry cloth to remove accumulated dust and debris.
+If you are removing the battery from the e-bike itself, always keep it in a protective case or padded bag to prevent accidental drops, impact damage, and unwanted moisture exposure.

 Read also: How to Increase E-Bike Battery Range